 And from the tone and content of the discussion that day, it does indeed appear that the estate and legacy advisors, the lawyers, trustees and other leading participants in the wealth, advisory and fiduciary businesses do indeed increasingly recognise their collective responsibility and genuinely have a collective will to help articulate the best solutions and optimal outcomes for their clients.

 A Brief Note on British & Malayan Trustees

 Hubbis recently published a feature article on BMT following an interview with CEO David Koay.

-More from David Koay, British and Malayan Trustees Limited
+More from David Koay, British & Malayan Holdings Limited